mxro/maxrohde-web/content/posts/2021/2021-11-20-the-ultimate-guide-to-typescript-monorepos/index.md

 ## Infrastructure and Deployment

 Most solutions presented so far for the JavaScript/TypeScript monorepo have taken advantage of common JavaScript tools, frameworks and libraries.
 Unfortunately, I was not able to find a framework that met my requirements for setting up infrastructure and deployment.
 Very important to me was being able to use [Terraform](https://www.terraform.io/), which I believe provides the most 'standard' way to define infrastructure as code.
 Almost any kind of infrastructure that can be deployed on any of the popular cloud platforms can be defined in Terraform, and there are plenty of examples and documentation available.
 Alternatives such as the [Serverless framework](https://www.serverless.com/) or [AWS SAM](https://aws.amazon.com/serverless/sam/) in comparison more lean towards being special purpose tools.
-[Pulumi](https://www.pulumi.com/product/) is also a great option but I am not yet convinced that the additional magic it provides on top of basic infrastructure definition (which is based on Terraform) is required over vanialla Terraform.
+[Pulumi](https://www.pulumi.com/product/) is also a great option but I am not yet convinced that the additional magic it provides on top of basic infrastructure definition (which is based on Terraform) is required over vanilla Terraform.

 Given this, I implemented a collection of lightweight scripts that allow standing up infrastructure in AWS using Terraform and perform deployments using the [AWS CLI](https://aws.amazon.com/cli/) or [SDK](https://aws.amazon.com/tools/).
 For instance for deploying a lambda function, one can simply define a number of Terraform files (e.g. see [lambda.tf](https://github.com/goldstack/goldstack/blob/master/workspaces/templates/packages/lambda-express/infra/aws/lambda.tf#L12)).